-Accounts payable and income taxes payable are exposed to liquidity risks, but the Company manages these liabilities by formulating a funding plan where appropriate and other methods.
+Accounts payable, income taxes payable, and loans payable are exposed to liquidity risks, but the Company manages these liabilities by formulating a funding plan where appropriate and other methods.

 (3) Supplementary remarks on fair values, etc. of financial instruments

 Fair values of financial instruments include prices based on market prices as well as values that are reasonably calculated if there is no market price.
 Because the calculation of such values incorporates variable factors, the values may vary in case where different assumptions, etc. are used.